CONSERVATION MATTERS AT DAKOTA ZOO!

 Tiger Conservation Campaign The Dakota Zoo Conservation Fund makes an annual contribution to the Tiger Conservation Campaign.
 Accredited zoos across North America are mobilizing to support tiger conservation efforts and raise awareness.
 The Tiger Conservation Campaign is coordinated by the AZA Tiger Species Survival Plan.Thanks to contributions from supporting zoos and organizations, in 2013 the Tiger Conservation Campaign is focusing on six Wildlife Conservation Society (WCS) projects that benefit wild Amur, Malayan, and Sumatran tigers.

-Future Projects and Programs In 2014, the Conservation Fund Committee has expressed their intention to continue to support the programs listed above, along with providing funding for the construction of a new Mexican Gray Wolf habitat.
+Future Projects and Programs In 2016, the Conservation Fund Committee has expressed their intention to continue to support the programs listed above, along with providing funding for the construction of a number of projects including eagle and wild horse research projects in Theodore Roosevelt National Park, the transfer of a new pack of Mexican gray wolves to Dakota Zoo, the importation of two Pallas Cats from Europe, also destined for Dakota Zoo, and more!
 As more funds become available, additional projects and programs will be considered.

 How you can help Every zoo visit and every zoo membership help make a difference for endangered wildlife in our backyard and around the world.
 Visit the Dakota Zoo often, or better yet, become a Member!
 To learn more about the programs listed above, and how you and your family can help conserve wildlife and wildlife habitat, Click here for a list of informative links.